 My Save Code Format

 Over many years of developing Scratch projects, I have settled on a simple-to-use and easy-to-understand save code format and now use it on pretty much everything.
 I call it CSKV, which stands roughly for comma-separated key/values (I have not settled on a specific name).
 The only reserved chars are colon : and comma ,.
-Escape chars are not supported.
+I usually don't need escape characters so my implementation does not use them but it's quite simple to modify to account for.

 Example (with colour showing the key and values):